remix-run/react-router/docs/api/Router.md

 ### `goBack()`

-Programatically go back to the last route and remove the most recent entry from the browser history.
+Programmatically go back to the last route and remove the most recent entry from the browser history.

 #### Example